freerange/site/soups/weeknotes/week-334.snip.markdown

 As I understand it, production traffic is constantly being [re-played against the staging environment][govuk-replay-production-traffic], so Elliot was able to check nothing had gone awry before biting the bullet and deploying the app to production.

-Although there's an impressive amount of automation involved in this process, there are still quite a few manual steps and it all takes a while.
+Although there's an impressive amount of automation involved in this process, there are still quite a few manual steps and it does all take a while.

 ### Deleting Code